FedDAF: Federated Domain Adaptation Using Model Functional Distance

 \subsection{Performing Target Training}

-Once the adapted target model is computed using model functional distance, this model is used as the initial model for target training.
-We update this model using local data ($\mathbb{D}^T$) and local optimizer (i.e. stochastic gradient descent \cite{ketkar2017stochastic}) of the target client.
+Once the adapted target model $\textbf{w}_n$ is computed using model functional distance, it is used as the initial model for target training.
+To prevent the locally updated target model from drifting too far from the global source model, we regularize the target objective with a proximal term, following a FedProx-style formulation:

+where $\lambda \geq 0$ is a proximal coefficient and $\textbf{w}_{n-1}^S$ is the global source model broadcast at the start of round $n$ (Algorithm~\ref{alg:algo1}, line 2).
+Note that local training is initialized from the adapted target model $\textbf{w}_n$, while the regularizer anchors to $\textbf{w}_{n-1}^S$; the initialization point and the regularization anchor are not the same.
+We update the target model using $\mathbb{D}^T$ and stochastic gradient descent (SGD) \citep{ketkar2017stochastic} applied to $\tilde{\mathbb{F}}^T$.